Debbie-alt/alx-system_engineering-devops/0x14-mysql/README.md

 ## Mysql
-Using mysql database in web servers
+Using mysql database in web serverrs